Nasdanika/architecture/README.md

 Application of open source products, including Nasdanika products, to architecture developent.
 Comparison with two alternatives - an informal, and a formal using UML/Sparx Enterprise Architect.

+Easy transition from informal Arch practiced in some orgs.
+See below

+Requirements

 Java11/Eclipse IDE with support of Ecore model development - J2ee or modeling. metamodel For modeling - text editor, Maven to generate